Skip to content

 Timestamp quality is directly tied to transcription quality.
 The more accurately the AI identifies what was said, the more precisely it can pin where in the audio it was said.
 Several factors influence timestamp accuracy:

-• Audio clarity — Clean recordings with low background noise produce tightly aligned timestamps.
-Noisy or echoey recordings force the acoustic model to estimate, which can shift timestamps by 200–500 milliseconds around transitions.
+• Audio clarity — Clean recordings with low background noise generally produce better-aligned timestamps.
+Noisy or echoey recordings require more review around transitions.

 • Speaking pace — Very fast speech compresses the acoustic signal; very slow speech with long pauses creates large gaps between cues.
 Both are handled correctly, but the output reflects the actual speech timing rather than a normalized version.